 Once the probe was assembled, affixed with centralizers, checked for functionality, and connected to the wireline, the probe was lowered into the casing until the top of the probe was flush with the reference point.
-In order to have data measured relative to ground surface (i.e., bedrock surface), corrections were applied to account for the offset distance between the reference point and the probe sensor, and the difference between the reference point and the probe sensor, and the difference between the reference point and the probe sensor, and the difference between the reference point and the ground surface.
+In order to have data measured relative to ground surface (i.e., bedrock surface), corrections were applied to account for the offset distance between the reference point and the probe sensor, and the difference between the reference point and the ground surface.
 This depth correction is specific to the tool and was calculated based on the stickup of the reference point, as measured during setup.
 The offset of the measurement point of each tool is outlined in the technical specifications and operator's manuals in Appendix B. The probe was descended to 50% of the borehole depth, and a QA/QC log was recorded from 500 m to 400 m.
 The probe was run at 2.0 m per minute, sampling every 0.05 m.
 Once the QA/QC log was complete, the probe was descended to the bottom of the borehole and the second file was begun, recording with the same speed and sampling interval.
-The primary log was recorded from 990 m bgs to 2.92 m bgs.
+The primary log was recorded from 999.71 to 32.96 m.